franckjimenez/Docker-Compose-postgres-pgadmin-rabbitmq-S3fake/README.md

-# Docker Compose postgres pgadmin rabbitmq S3fake
+# Docker Compose postgres pgadmin rabbitmq S3fake redis
- Config - Docker Compose postgres pgadmin rabbitmq S3fake
+ Config - Docker Compose postgres pgadmin rabbitmq S3fake redis

 This file is used to configure a fast environment with docker compose.